Diabetic inmate sues, says toes amputated due to lax care in state prisons

 Sandoval has Type 2 diabetes, a condition where the body does not use insulin properly and sugar builds up in the blood, according to the Mayo Clinic.
 Because of a lack of “even basic medical care” for his diabetes, he said he was forced to have all of his toes on his left foot amputated in September of 2023 after about a three-week stay at Sunrise Hospital and Medical Center in Las Vegas.

-Similarly, thirteen months later, he had one of the toes on his right foot amputated from a diabetic foot ulcer with gangrene.
+Similarly, 13 months later, he had one of the toes on his right foot amputated from a diabetic foot ulcer with gangrene.

 The suit lists a number of high-level Nevada prison officials as plaintiffs, but also lists day-to-day caregivers and correctional officers.